Table of Contents

 - Clusters handle the requests sent to a single Bigtable instance

-- Each cluster belongs to a single Bigtable instance, and an instance can have up to 4 clusters
+- Each cluster belongs to a single Bigtable instance, and an instance can have clusters in up to 8 regions

 - Each cluster is located in a single-zone